joeynigro/GoAnimate-Kids/README.md

 Most of this project is free/libre software[1] under the MIT license.
 You have the freedom to run, change, and share this as much as you want.
 This includes:
   - Files in the "wrapper" folder
-  - Batch files made for Wrapper: Offline
+  - Batch files made for GoAnimate Kids
   - Node.js
   - http-server
   - SilentCMD